fluxcd/flux2/rfcs/0004-insecure-http/README.md

 > Note: This flag should not be confused with `--insecure-skip-tls-verify` which is meant to skip TLS verification
 > when using an HTTPS connection.

+### Proxy

+The flag shall also apply to all possible proxy configurations.
+If the flag `--insecure-allow-http` is set to `false`, then specifying the `HTTP_PROXY` environment variable to the controller will lead to the controller exiting with a failure on startup.
+This also applies for when the `HTTPS_PROXY` enviornment variable's value is a URL that has `http` as its scheme.

+Similarly, if a proxy is specified using the object's API, such as through `.spec.secretRef` in `Provider` in the `notification.toolkit.fluxcd.io` API group and the proxy URL has `http` as its scheme, the reconciler will fail and return an error, which can be viewed in the controller logs and the object's events.

 ### Precedence & Validity

-Objects with `.spec.insecure` as `true ` will only be allowed if HTTP connections are allowed at the controller level.
+Objects with `.spec.insecure` as `true` will only be allowed if HTTP connections are allowed at the controller level.
 Similarly, an object can have `.spec.insecure` as `true` only if the Saas/Cloud provider allows HTTP connections.
 For example, using a `Bucket` with its `.spec.provider` set to `azure` would be invalid since Azure doesn't allow HTTP connections.